fnse/fnse/content/modules/northshore/coolthings.md

 module_type: carousel
 class_name: highlight
 list_items:
-- title: Meditation
+- title: Healthy Schools Initiative
   image: "/images/user/afterschool.jpg"
-  description: When and where meditation takes place and anything else we want to
+  description: North Shore is focused on continuing to promote healthy behaviors for
-    say or describe.
+    students and staff.
+As part of this initiative there is Walking Club (one morning a week), teacher participation in the Destress Monday research project, Recycling, and Mindful Minute (school wide collective deep breath to start off the day).
 - title: Gardening
   image: "/images/user/Garden.png"
   description: A partnership with Edible Peace Patch allows for both educational and